The Western Harbour project area, why change is proposed, about the governance of the project, how to find out more.

 Housing

-Bristol has a housing crisis, with around 16,000 people on the Bristol City Council housing waiting list in 2021.
+Bristol has a housing crisis, with around 21,600 households on our waiting list for social housing, along with over 1,600 households in temporary accommodation in 2024.
 Western Harbour is a sustainable location for new homes.

 Sustainable location

 Western Harbour is mostly brownfield, previously developed land within walking and cycling distance of the city centre.
-This makes it a good location for the homes, jobs and public spaces people in Bristol need, while meeting the challenges of the climate and ecological emergencies and protecting greenspaces in and around the city.
+This makes it a good location for:

 A vision for Western Harbour

-The vision for Western Harbour was approved by Bristol City Council's Cabinet on 12 July, following a public consultation carried out earlier in the year.
+The vision for Western Harbour was approved by Bristol City Council's Cabinet on 12 July 2022, following a public consultation carried out earlier that year.

 Read the vision for Western Harbour